Storce/myterminal/README.md

 ## What is this repo?
 A dump of some of my terminal configs.
-I really like

 ### Packages
 Just run ./packages.sh [package manager]